HISTORY AND IMPACT OF BSL IN PG COUNTY

 Since 1997, Pit Bulls have been outlawed in Prince George’s County, the second most populous county in Maryland, bordering the Eastern side of Washington DC.
 It is the only jurisdiction in the D.C. region that has a breed-specific ban, yet hundreds continue to be impounded by Animal Control every year.
 According to the Washington Post, in 2018, Prince George’s County impounded 687 Pit Bulls, and euthanized more than 400.
 Only 283 were place in rescue, shelters, or returned to homes.
 By mid-2019, 492 pit bulls had been impounded, 52% of those euthanized.

 To date Prince George's County continues to maintain and enforce it's "pit bull ban".
-Any dog brought to the shelter is visually assessed by staff and if deemed a "pit bull type dog" is separated from the other animals, unable to be adopted to to any citizen (even residents of other cities or states).
+Any dog brought to the shelter is visually assessed by staff and if deemed a "pit bull type dog" is separated from the other animals, unable to be adopted to anyone living in Prince George's County.